freeCodeCamp/guide/src/pages/vim/useful-commands/index.md

 - Close your terminal
 - Shut down your computer

+## Opening a file in a specific line
+- vi filename +n, where n is the line number

 ## Bare minimum functionality
 Most likely you'll find yourself in "normal" mode, it allows you to enter commands by pressing the colon `:` key.
 To get here from other modes you can type `ctrl + c` or `escape`.